I’m fat. I jiggle a bit when I walk, I breathe heavily when I go up (and down) stairs, and I don’t fit in regular chairs very well.

-Which makes me wonder (angrily) why do fat people sweat more than everyone else?
-Or, do fat people sweat more for real?
-Maybe I’m just an anomaly.
+This makes me wonder (angrily) why fat people sweat more than everyone else.
+Or, do fat people actually sweat a normal amount and I’m just an anomaly?

 In general, fat people tend to sweat more than people with a BMI within the normal range.
 There are many reasons for this including the insulating properties of fat, genetic predisposition, and hormone levels.
 The increased sweating can typically be reduced through diet and supplementation but there are medical interventions possible.